Bal du moulin de la Galette: Genesis

-Rivière describes the painting as executed on the spot and that not without difficulty as the wind constantly threatened to blow the canvas away.
+Rivière describes the painting as executed on the spot and not without difficulty, as the wind constantly threatened to blow the canvas away.
 This has led some critics to speculate that it was the larger d'Orsay painting that was painted here, as the smaller would have been easier to control.
 On the other hand, the smaller is much the more spontaneous and freely worked of the two, characteristic of en plein air work.